2022 Haʻapai 12 by-election

-A by-election was be held in the Tongan electorate of Haʻapai 12 on 1 September 2022.
+A by-election was held in the Tongan electorate of Haʻapai 12 on 1 September 2022.
 The by-election was triggered by the death of MP Viliami Hingano on 10 June 2022.
 Five candidates contested the by-election: former MP Moʻale Finau, Saimone Kapetaua Vuki, Sione Finau Tapu, Tevita Tu’ipulotu Vi and Tevita Vaikona.

 The by-election was won by Moʻale Finau.